-One of the great things about vising Aspen is no matter the time of the year, there is something beautiful to see.
-And depending on the season, whatever the sight may be, it will appear different in each season.
-Aspen has four distinct seasons with incredibly different climates.
-Take a picture of a park in August and you won't recognize that same park in February; however, that doesn't mean it isn't just as beautiful at both times of the year.
+One of the great things about vising Aspen, no matter the time of the year, is that there is something beautiful to see.
+And thanks to our four distinct seasons, those sights vary dramatically.
+Take a picture of a park in August and you won't recognize that same park in February.
+That doesn't mean it isn't just as beautiful at both times of the year!

-With spring upon us and temperatures warming, there are a few sights that shouldn't be missed on a spring trip to Aspen.
+With days getting longer and temperatures warming, there are a few sights that shouldn't be missed on a spring trip to Aspen.
 Here are our top five spring sights in Aspen.
-And when they've got you hooked, we've got some great properties that get great spring sun for your stay!

 1) Maroon Bells

-Okay, we know... the Bells make EVERY list, EVERY time.
-But when they do make those lists, they're generally accompanied by a photo of the majestic mountains either in the heart of the summer or in the fall when the trees still have their colors.
-But we think the spring is a can't-miss time to take in these 14 thousand-foot peaks.
 Generally speaking, the most snow that will ever be adorning these mountains each year will be toward the end of winter / early spring, and that's when the mountains themselves are most beautiful.
-The striated layers that rise into the clouds are splendid covered in white.
-It's when they evoke a feeling of the magical.
-If you can catch that reflection in Maroon Lake, you're in for a treat.
-And if you're around late in the spring, you may even be able to catch the bright green buds just popping out on the trees surrounding the lake.
+The striated layers that rise into the clouds are splendid when covered in white.
+If you can catch their reflection in Maroon Lake, you're in for a treat.
+And if you're around late in the spring, you may see the bright green buds just popping out on the trees surrounding the lake.